in Mexico: The Why, How, and Where by

 Year Living and Working in Peru

-Lima, Peru, where she is surprised at what she discovers.
+Lima, Peru, where the author is surprised at what she discovers.

-the tact and cultural insight necessary to live and work abroad.
+the tact and cultural insight necessary to live and work abroad, here using France as an example.

 a Home in France

-found, purchased and is living in the cottage of her dreams
+find, purchase and live in the cottage of her dreams

 Logistics: How to Find, Buy and Live in Property Purchased